 11. Ruin Pubs

-I believe this must be the number one destination if you visit Budapest.
-Not just because of the insane panoramic view, which can be enjoyed from Fisherman Bastion, but because this place immediately brings you to a fairy tale – thanks to the magical towers and surroundings, and you can easily feel like a princess (or a prince ? ).
-Never miss to go into the Mathias Church or to take a walk at Toth Arpad setany and watch either a sunset or a sunrise from there.
+We believe this must be the number one destination if you visit Budapest.
+Not just because of the insane panoramic view, which can be enjoyed from Fisherman Bastion, but because this place immediately brings you to a fairy tale – thanks to the magical towers and surroundings, and you can easily feel like a princess (or a prince).
+It’s also worth to visit the Matthias Church or to take a walk at the Tóth Árpád promenade and watch either a sunset or a sunrise from there.

 Buda Castle sits on the top of the Castle district, which is famous for its medieval and baroque houses and churches.
-The castle itself is a pretty attractive building, but you will love the most picturesque view, which you can have to Pest side.
-The Hungarian National Gallery is moved to Buda Castle in 1975, so you can visit many great exhibitions too.
-There are more ways to reach the castle, you can take a gentle walk or use the funny Buda Castle Funicular.
+The castle itself is a pretty attractive building, but you will love the picturesque view, that you can have to the Pest side.
+The Hungarian National Gallery moved to Buda Castle in 1975, so you can visit many great exhibitions here too.
+There are more ways to reach the castle, you can take a nice walk or use the Buda Castle Funicular.

 It was built between 1875 and 1883.
 After several years of blooming it was shut down in 1984 and it needed to wait till 2011 for its full reconstruction.
 Today it is shining again in its original beauty.
 It holds several classical music events, but during summertime, it is working as an open-air cinema too.